astrolabsoftware/fink-website/content/post/2022-07-05-science-portal-updates.md

 ## Full changelog

-Thanks to @fusroman, @BenoitCarry for feedback on the Portal, and @MariaPrushinskaya and @SergeyKarpov for information on GCVS and VSX catalogs!
+Thanks to @fusroman, @BenoitCarry for feedback on the Portal, and @MariaPruzhinskaya and @SergeyKarpov for information on GCVS and VSX catalogs!

 [https://github.com/astrolabsoftware/fink-science-portal/releases/tag/1.3](https://github.com/astrolabsoftware/fink-science-portal/releases/tag/1.3)